liberodark/stadia-app/README.md

 ### Introduction

-This docker image eases the task of creating an electron package for the Google Stadia web app.
+This is a little script eases the task of creating an electron package for the Google Stadia web app.
 It uses Nativefier as packager and creates an Electron application that you can use to play Google Stadia on your machine.

 ### Why should I run Stadia from an Electron app?